serdeliverance/health-chain/README.md

 # health-chain

-A blockchain for managing medical records in a descentralized and secure way.
+A blockchain for managing medical records in a decentralized and secure way.

 ## Stack